 All members of the University community are encouraged to promptly and accurately report any crime, accident, or suspicious circumstance to the Police & Public Safety Department.
-All staff and faculty at the University should, according to UNC Charlotte University Policy 803, (available at: http://legal.uncc.edu/ policies/up-803) report certain types of crimes to the police.
-All crimes, accidents, and emergencies should be reported to the Police & Public Safety Department immediately upon their discovery.
+All staff and faculty at the University should, according to UNIVECTIVE UNIVECTIVE University Policy 803, (available at: https:// legal.charlotte.edu/tps://legal.charlotte.edu/) report certain to the police.
+All types of crimes accidents, and emergencies should be reported to the Police & Public Safety Department immediately upon their discovery.
+The Police & Public Safety Department can be summoned by the simple touch of a button on approximately 400 "Blue" Light" emergency phones, by dialing 911 or 7-2200 from any University phone, by calling 704-687-2200 from any non-University phone, or by utilizing the Live Safe phone application.
+It is important to note that a 911 call made from a cell or University phone will go to the Charlotte Mecklenburg Police Department, which is located off campus.
+The caller will need to advise 911 they are on the UNC Charlotte campus.

-The Police & Public Safety Department can be summoned by the simple touch of a button on approximately 400 "Blue Light" emergency phones, by dialing 911 or 7-2200 from any University phone, by calling 704-687-2200 from any non-University phone, or by utilizing the LiveSafe phone application.
-The University provides phone jacks in some residence hall rooms and phones in common areas.
-It is important to note that a 911 call made from a cell or University phone will be routed to one of four off-campus law the enforcement agencies, including City of Charlotte Enhanced 911 (E911) System.
-Once the off-campus dispatcher at 911 determines the call is coming from the campus, they usually try to transfer the call to UNC Charlotte Police & Public Safety Department.
-The direct dial number for the Police & Public is Safety Department encourage individuals within the 704-687-2200.
-We campus community to program this number into their cell phones for quick response.
+Charlotte Enhanced 911 (E911) System.
+Once the off-campus dispatcher at 911 determines the call is coming from the campus, they usually transfer the call to UNC Charlotte Police & Public Safety Department.
+The direct dial number for the Police & Public is Safety Department 704-687-2200.
+We encourage individuals within the campus community to program this number into their cell phones for quick response.
 Classrooms with smart podiums are equipped with "talkmaster" technology which calls classroom support at the touch of a button.
-Classroom Support will transfer emergencies to the Police & Public Safety Department.
+Classroom Support will transfer emergencies the Police & Public Safety Department.